bahrus/T-1/README.md

 ```

 What T<sup>-1</sup> does is reverse the process.
 Given a template string, and the result of this transform, find an object which would generate such
 a string.
+Why is this useful?
+The library is meant to provide an easy way to parse strings, as an alternative to regular expressions.
+It is inspired by the library [xregexp] (http://xregexp.com/).
+This library allows you to embed property names
+into the expression which get populated.
+The advantages of T<sup>-1</sup> over xregexp are:

+*  The property names can be verified via a type checker such as Typescript, and benefit from intellisense.
+*  Using decorators, we can greatly simplify the syntax of patterns to match.

 Of course, like many equations in mathematics, there may be no such object which will work, or there could be multiple objects which produce
 the same output when applied to the template string.
 To take some examples, suppose the template string

 ```typescript